Igorshk10/Igorshk10/README.md

 ## Hi there 👋
 ### Trainee Web Developer

 Motivated web developer focused on clean, maintainable code and understanding how things work.
-Aiming to become a full-stack developer.
+Aiming to become a senior full-stack web developer.

 ---